Blue Rock Dam: Features and location

 The dam was built to provide cooling water for the thermal power stations of the Latrobe Valley and to augment domestic water supplies.

 The Blue Rock Lake has two recreation areas on its shore and small power boats are allowed to be used.

 In 1992 Pacific Energy installed a small 2.4 MW hydroelectric generator that is linked to the national grid.

 Jaidyn Leskie

 Jaidyn Leskie was a one-year-old boy who disappeared from his babysitter's house in Moe on 15 June 1997.
 A large scale search for the boy in the hope of finding him still alive was unsuccessful.
-Jaidyn's body was found on 1 January 1998 at Blue Rock Dam, 18 km north of Moe.
+His body was found on 1 January 1998 at Blue Rock Dam, 18 km north of Moe.
 His body had been preserved by the cold waters of the lake through winter.
 The clothing he was wearing was subject to a DNA test in an effort to solve the crime.
-His murder remains unsolved.